PoseyPod/RAG-HPO/README.md

+Interested in receiving updates?
+Join our [**Mailing List**](https://forms.gle/tBNHbvMZvLroYxrr9)

-# Updates Jan 3, 2025
+# Updates Apr 26, 2025

-We updated HPO_vectorization.ipynb and RAG-HPO.ipynb to better handle variation in how LLMs respond to prompts and improved how the programs handle initialization of the LLMClient environment for accessing them through API keys.
-If you encounter into any issues with running the program, please feel free to contact us at the emails below!
+We have updated the requirements.txt file and other files to improve the installation/usage of RAG-HPO.

+**_Coming Soon: We are working on an annotator program that combines the strengths of RAG-HPO with the ability to adjust phrase selection and HPO term assignment.
+Check back frequently to see updates!_**

 # RAG-HPO